hoyunchoi/SPG/README.md

 options:
   -h, --help            show this help message and exit -g  [ ...], --group  [ ...]
-                        List of target machine group name, separated by space.
+                        List of target machine group names, separated by space.
                         Currently available: ['tenet', 'xenet', 'kuda'] -m  [ ...], --machine  [ ...]
-                        List of target machine name, separated by space. ex) tenet1 / tenet1 tenet2
+                        List of target machine names, separated by space. ex) tenet1 / tenet1 tenet2
 ```

 ## spg run
 Run a single job at a given machine.
-When using relative path, be careful that the command will be run at the current path, where `spg` is executed.
-If the program need `-` or `--` arguments or redirection symbol `>` or `<`, you need to wrap the entire command with quote.
-Also, background symbol `&` is not required since `spg` will do it automatically.
+When using a relative path, be careful that the command will be run at the current path, where `spg` is executed.
+If the program need `-` or `--` arguments or redirection symbol `>` or `<`, you need to wrap the entire command with a quote.
+Also, the background symbol `&` is not required since `spg` will do it for you.

-*The history of `spg run` is logged into `spg.log` file.*
+*The history of `spg run` is logged into the `spg.log` file.*

 * Valid Examples
   - `spg run tenet1 ./example_wo_arguments.out`